European Union

 EUR-Lex: Preparatory documents

-Part of the EU's free EUR-Lex web database, the preparatory documents collection consists of proposed legislation, reports and other texts published in the European Commission's COM documents series, back to 1960.
+Part of the EU's free EUR-Lex database, the Preparatory Documents collection consists of proposed legislation, reports and other texts published in the European Commission's COM documents series, back to 1960.
 The documents can be searched, or browsed by year and month.
-The site interface is in all of the EU languages and most of the documents are available in multiple languages.
-The oldest documents are not available in English because there were no English-speaking member states until the UK and Ireland joined in 1973.
+The interface is in all the EU languages and most of the documents are available in multiple languages.

 EUR-Lex: Consolidated Acts